enjaku4/rabarber/README.md

 ## Configuration

-Rabarber can be configured using the `.configure` method in an initializer.
+Rabarber can be configured using the `.configure` method.
+Simply put it in an initializer.
 Here are the available options with examples:

 ```rb
 Rabarber.configure do |config|